-The lives of 17th-century Dutch painters, and certainly Vermeer's as well, were deeply affected by the Guild of Saint Luke.
+The lives of seventeenth-century Dutch painters, and certainly Vermeer's as well, were deeply affected by the Guild of Saint Luke.
 This professional trade organization for artists and artisans regulated the commerce and production of potters, engravers, glass makers, tapestry weavers, faiencers, booksellers, sculptors and painters alike.
-We also find with the guild architects, tapestry weavers, embroiderers, glass makers, glass painters, glass sellers, engineers, surveyors, mapmakers, map coloring specialists, calligraphers, typeface makers, printers, book binders, and as the proverbial odd ones out, chair painters, and a furniture joiner.1 In Delft they goldsmiths were grouped in a separate guild.
+We also find with the guild architects, tapestry weavers, embroiderers, glass makers, glass painters, glass sellers, engineers, surveyors, mapmakers, map coloring specialists, calligraphers, typeface makers, printers, book binders, and as the proverbial odd ones out, chair painters, and a furniture joiner.1 In Delft the goldsmiths were grouped in a separate guild.
 Each city had its own self-governing guild which protected, promoted and defended the interests of its members.

 "Membership of the guild brought along benefits, obligations and rules.
 A member was for instance not allowed to take over another member's job except for in cases of force majeure such as illness or drunkenness.
 A simple sick benefit system existed, providing income and medical aid in case a member got seriously ill.
 Members were expected to attend at funerals of other members.
 Fees and fines for trespassing these rules were collected by a footman."2 The following brief outline describes the basic characteristics of the guild as well as Vermeer's association with it.